Lemoncode/typingsBySample/01 Typings/readme.md

 # Guide to reproduce this sample

+Start by copying a fresh cut from "Sample 00: Start"

 We will start by installing the jquery package from node package manager (console command prompt):